 Yes.
 Relocating your pet by air is safer and less stressful than a long road trip in the back of a van filled with other animals.
 Just as the statistics show for humans, flying is safer than driving for pets as well.
 In fact, the US Department of Transportation says that two million animals travel on commercial flights each year and Air Cargo World did a recent study that showed less than .01 percent of pets that fly have an incident.

-All pets flown as excess baggage ro as live animal cargo, travel in the cargo hold of the plane.
-This area is heated, cooled and pressurized, so you can rest easy knowing your pet will breathe the same air you breathe when you fly in the cabin.
+If your pet qualifies for our pet nanny services, your pet will fly in cabin with their caregiver.
+All pets flown as live animal cargo are secured in the cargo hold of the plane.
+This area is heated, cooled and pressurized.
+Your pet will breathe the same air you breathe when you fly in the cabin.

 No, absolutely not.
 Sedatives suppress the respiratory system of the pets and often cause disorientation.
 Most airlines will not accept your pet if they are sedated.